sebastian-weisshaar/jane_street_knight_moves_6/README.md

 This results in a sum of 6, which is the lowest possible value for A + B + C.

-The paths for both required knight's tours are:
+The paths for both knight's tours are:

 1. From a1 to f6:
    `a1,b3,a5,c6,e5,c4,b6,d5,f4,e6,c5,a6,b4,a2,c1,e2,d4,b5,d6,f5,e3,f1,d2,f3,e1,d3,f2,e4,f6`